 Pro Designer Tip: Local Santa Barbara sandstone is a versatile natural material you can use to build out a Spanish garden landscape.
 ABOVE: The completed stone garden wall compliments the decomposed granite used as the patio surface finish.

-More Design Tips for Spanish landscape design
+More Design Tips for Spanish landscape designs in Santa Barbara

 A close up of the Spanish design detailing of the heavy timber, as well as the wisteria vines growing up toward the woven shade panels.